 Adjudicators are an entirely altruistic service created to allow people who cannot be a validator, due to the RBX requirement, but still be involved in the network and are the pseudo police of the validators.
-A validator is someone who dedicates a machine to allow "X" amount of validators to connect to them and receive task and send those task to the lead.
+A validator is someone who dedicates a machine to allow "X" amount of validators to connect to them and receive task and send those task to the other adjudicators in the pool.
 Validators connect to adjudicators through the same P2P layer using SignalR.
 Validators receive the following responses from an adjudicator: